bearsunday/bearsunday.github.io/manuals/1.0/en/resource.md

 ## Client

-You need **Resource client** to request resource.
-See the following example. `ResourceInject` trait is useful for injection.
+You need a **Resource Client** to request resource.
+In the following example a `ResourceInject` trait is used to inject a `Resource Client`.

 {% highlight php %}
 <?php